huuquockiet/GlassFox/README.md

 7. Install Firefox Color and use this [theme](https://color.firefox.com/?theme=XQAAAAImAQAAAAAAAABBKYhm849SCia3ftKEGccwS-xMDPrv2Sw6Caq-qy5QgqeHG4K15QeDoRokmgjiM6AAxM3X9F70ZoGsfXBn8NHNS5chMvkRB4ubMyj96LOtIiijIsgivikShXIJBiNLhibBR-iNGmJEyvv6GxT3L8ZfZ44U7SMuqRU34nmT2wH0zXB7cYRhxWi9IXLqUA_QfQAjOd6C4Ce-9yfJm6ratFBHYVIYP_6fLRM) for dark mode and [this one](https://color.firefox.com/?theme=XQAAAAInAQAAAAAAAABBKYhm849SCia3ftKEGccwS-xMDPrv2Sw6Caq-qy5QgqeHG4JSUNM3DE0u1ufy-ZPZTrYFbN6uJgAnKqeu0iInXtk311GfWzucR-ONtBKGWoKxWFYNoX6sXh8KiCOLRwhQta7DtEoJ9pfUkmdlW1h-ipBavVuln7OkyTYmpA_fNbPbqAoMJmepm_IGnyVQOZJjvIKPuyYUCIlmqZy9SCmvG24fXCYw_3__adCxAA) for light mode.
 8. If you are using Floorp, please use Proton tab style.

+### Note
+- If you are using Windows 10, install [DWMBlurGlass](https://github.com/Maplespe/DWMBlurGlass) for effects
+- If you are using Windows 11, enable `widget.windows.mica`.
+- Linux transparency + blur should be handled by your WM.
+- Untested on macOS.

 ### Step 2: Install the files
 1. See the green `Code` button up there?
 Click it :)
 2. Choose `Download ZIP`.